 The future of remote working

 The rise of remote working is still early.
 There will continue to be naysayers and allegations of unsustainability from people who have never given it a chance.
 The inflection point has already occurred though, and there is no putting the genie back in the bottle.
-We are a recession away from the death of office work, where companies will realize the money they spend on office space is the most unnecessary expense on their balance sheets.
+The death of office work is fast approaching, where companies will realize the money they spend on office space is the most unnecessary expense on their balance sheets.
 In the same way that Airbnb massacred the hotel industry by redistributing capacity to the homes of people willing to rent it out, remote working will do the same things to offices where capacity will be redistributed to workers homes.

 Companies who embrace this quickly will thrive, giving themselves the chance to attract, retain and engage world-class talent while expanding their margins and reducing their costs

 Remote working will continue to explode as more people want to operate remotely and more jobs are able to be done that way.
 Tools that enable this will accelerate this transition and within 20 years the majority of people will be remote workers.
 Productivity will increase, happiness will explode, and workers will find more purpose and meaning in their lives as they are freed from the shackles, imprisonment, and constraints that office work puts on their lives.